Felicity Pidgeon – Team Leader

-She has extensive experience working with the frail aged and with persons with disabilities.
-She enjoys working with clients to increase their independence and ability to actively participate in their local community.
-She is currently undertaking a research project around the participation of children with disabilities in a remote Indigenous community.
+Felicity has extensive experience working with the elderly and those with disability, and enjoys working with clients to increase their independence and ability to actively participate in their local community.

-Outside of work Felicity loves to travel, hike and explore the outdoors.
+Outside of work Felicity loves to be active; travelling, hiking and exploring the outdoors.

 Awards and Research: